ajdichmann/NextAppointments/RESEND_SETUP.md

 ## Troubleshooting

 ### Email Not Sending
-1. Check that your Resend API key is correct
+1. Check that your Resend API key is correct in `.env.local`
 2. Verify your domain is properly configured in Resend
-3. Check the browser console for any error messages
+3. Check that the `FROM_EMAIL` in config matches your verified domain
-4. Verify the `FROM_EMAIL` matches your verified domain
+4. Check the browser console for any error messages

 ### Email Going to Spam
 1. Ensure your domain has proper SPF and DKIM records